manhtai/manhtai.github.io/content/posts/building-erp-using-django-react-native.md

 the choice has been made.

-Graphql help us build API faster & easier than REST, just declare your schema and boom, you got an full-fledged API!
+Graphql help us build API faster & easier than REST, just declare your schema and boom, you got a full-fledged API!

 ## The app